 Appearance and Characteristics

-Mosquitoes are best known as a summer pest.
+Mosquitoes are best known as summer pests.
 Most commonly found in hot, humid environments, but can thrive in all sorts of climates.
 They breed in moist soil or stagnant water sources such as ponds, floodwaters, drainage ditches, and man-made containers.

 A mosquito can develop from an egg to an adult in a matter of 10 to 14 days.